This browser is no longer supported.

 [ edit ] Explanation

-• Typical declaration of a copy assignment operator when copy-and-swap idiom can be used.
+• Typical declaration of a copy assignment operator when copy-and-swap idiom cannot be used

 The copy assignment operator is called whenever selected by overload resolution , e.g. when an object appears on the left side of an assignment expression.